zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 - Please, dont.

+## FAQ
+- Why do i see floating objects from spawn if i fly further?
+	- The following may be the reasons why:
+	- You may have forgotten to remove 'static' from other gameobjects.
+Please uncheck Static on these objects.
+An easy fix would be selecting everything, check static, then uncheck static and apply it for the child objects.
+	- These objects may be not under the Map Object.
+Please put these objects under the Map Object.

+- Why are my particles weird whenever i fly further?
+	- Please check if these particles' Simulation Space are in **Custom** and if the Custom Simulation Space in the **Map Object**

+- Why are my weapons (AAM, AGM, Bombs) acting weird as I fire them and fly further?
+	- Please check DFUNC_AAM, DFUNC_AGM, DFUNC_BOMB on your aircrafts and make sure the World Parent is set to **Map Object**

+- Why is it still jiggly?
+	- Please check whether if the OWMLScript is in the Udon Extension Behaviours list in the Sacc Entity.
+Make sure that you are not missing any of the required parameters.

+- Why is x x x x ?
+	- Please contact me via Discord: ZhakamiZhako#2147 or Twitter: @ZZhako
 ---

 Map - Contains your 'map'.
 Make sure you place all your aircraft, terrains, airbases and everything that has to be involved that is part of the 'map' inside.